mukulhase/WebWhatsapp-Wrapper/README.md

 For scripting, to set a function to be called whenever a message is received, use the create_callback method, and pass as the only argument, a function.
 The function must accept an argument, which is the received messages as a list.

 ## TODO:
-- Add to PyPi as a package

-` pip install webwhatsapi`

 - Add 'get profile picture' accessor

 ## Use Cases: